|Nutritional Guidelines (per serving)|

 When the butter is hot, add a batch of soaked bread strips to the skillet and cook until golden brown, turning to brown both sides.

-The darkest maple syrup will give you the most flavor, or use golden cane syrup or fruity syrup.
+- The darkest maple syrup will give you the most flavor.
+You can also use golden cane syrup or fruity syrup.